Mission the Huskie sitting in the library entrance

 If you're not voting for the first time in Illinois, you don't need to provide ID to vote in person.

-If you registered to vote by mail, are voting for the first time, and didn't provide your driver's license number, state ID number, last 4 digits of your Social Security number, a copy of a current and valid photo ID, a utility bill, bank statement, paycheck, government check, or other government documentation that shows your name and address, or a student ID and mail postmarked to you at your residence, you'll need to provide one of these when you vote in person during early voting or on Election Day.
+If you registered to vote by mail, are voting for the first time, and didn't provide your driver's license number, state ID number, last four digits of your Social Security number, a copy of a current and valid photo ID, a utility bill, bank statement, paycheck, government check, or other government documentation that shows your name and address, or a student ID and mail postmarked to you at your residence, you'll need to provide one of these when you vote in person during early voting or on Election Day.

 What is an absentee ballot and how do I get one?